GetStream/stream-chat-android/docusaurus/docs/Android/02-client/04-events.md

 # Events

 Events allow the client to stay up to date with changes to the chat.
-Examples are a new message, a user's image that updated, a reaction, or a member joining the channel.
+For example, you get events when a new message was sent, a user's image was updated, a reaction was added, or a member joined the channel.
 Events are only received when the client is connected to the socket and the application is in the foreground.

 ## Listening for Channel Events